-Lotus Wellness Center offers a blend of supportive natural therapies which have withstood the test of time.
-Our trained professionals utilize Massage Therapy and Structural Integration Bodywork, Acupuncture, and Yoga together to assist traditional medicine in promoting healing and self reliance.
+At Lotus Wellness Center we are committed to providing only well-trained professionals in their fields that utilize various time-tested complimentary therapies.
+Lotus offers: Several Massage Therapy modalities, Structural Integration Bodywork, Acupuncture, Yoga, and the latest holistic technologies together to assist traditional medicine in promoting healing and self reliance.

 CMT Structural Integration Therapist